Ambelau: History

 In the pre-colonial period the island was densely populated by the indigenous Ambelau people.
 In the sixteenth and seventeenth centuries the Sultanate of Ternate declared its sovereignty over the island; however, this had little more than symbolic meaning as the island never came under its direct control.
-The Portuguese adventurers who entered the archipelago at the end of the 16th century concluded an agreement with Ternate on the joint development of Ambelau, but little came of this arrangement.
+The Portuguese adventurers who entered the archipelago at the end of the 16th century concluded an agreement with Ternate on the joint development of Ambalau, but little came of this arrangement.

-Ambelau fell into the zone of influence of the Dutch East India Company (VOC) by the middle of the 17th century.
+Ambalau fell into the zone of influence of the Dutch East India Company (VOC) by the middle of the 17th century.
 It is known that in the 1660s the island was often raided by pirates from Papua, who captured islanders for sale into slavery.
-It was their systematic attacks on Ambelau that prompted the VOC to send several punitive expeditions against Papua.
+It was their systematic attacks on Ambalau that prompted the VOC to send several punitive expeditions against Papua.
 However, the main interest of the VOC was in the spice trade, and active economic exploitation of a small inaccessible island was considered unprofitable.
 The VOC concentrated plantations on a few well-developed and well-protected, and by the end of the 17th century had relocated significant part of the local population to neighboring Buru as labor on its clove plantations.
-In administrative terms, Ambelau was included in the Governorate of Ambon, whose leader was based in Ambon and who reported directly to the Governor-General of the Netherlands East Indies.
+In administrative terms, Ambalau was included in the Governorate of Ambon, whose leader was based in Ambon and who reported directly to the Governor-General of the Netherlands East Indies.

 The island did not receive significant attention in the later stage of Dutch colonization either.
-After the capture of the Netherlands East Indies by Japan during World War II in 1942, Ambelau, together with the rest of the Moluccas, was assigned to the zone of occupation of the Japanese 2nd Fleet.
-The occupation formally ended in August 1945; however, the newly proclaimed Republic of Indonesia was unable to establish its power in such a remote region, and in early 1946 the Netherlands regained control of Ambelau without resistance.
-A few months later, Ambelau, along with all the Moluccas, Sulawesi and the Lesser Sunda Islands, was included in the quasi-independent State of East Indonesia.
+After the capture of the Netherlands East Indies by Japan during World War II in 1942, Ambalau, together with the rest of the Moluccas, was assigned to the zone of occupation of the Japanese 2nd Fleet.
+The occupation formally ended in August 1945; however, the newly proclaimed Republic of Indonesia was unable to establish its power in such a remote region, and in early 1946 the Netherlands regained control of Ambalau without resistance.
+A few months later, Ambalau, along with all the Moluccas, Sulawesi and the Lesser Sunda Islands, was included in the quasi-independent State of East Indonesia.
 In December 1949.
-The decision to incorporate East Indonesia into the Republic of Indonesia in April 1950 was opposed by many inhabitants, leading to the proclamation of the Republic of South Moluccas, which included Ambelau.
-The succession was crushed by the Indonesian military by the end of 1950 and Ambelau was proclaimed part of the Republic of Indonesia.
+The decision to incorporate East Indonesia into the Republic of Indonesia in April 1950 was opposed by many inhabitants, leading to the proclamation of the Republic of South Moluccas, which included Ambalau.
+The succession was crushed by the Indonesian military by the end of 1950 and Ambalau was proclaimed part of the Republic of Indonesia.